The Lord is my shepherd, I shall not want.

 “Yep.
 And our soybean Jesus crackers are fresh out of fun.
 Janah has a plan.”

-Janah, “Between them, the targets have a dozen security people.
+Janah, “Between them, the targets have a half dozen security people.
 A head of security for the church, the church is JC and Leroy, hires a rolling band of ex-jocks, failed cops and bouncers.
 Some move on, a core group stays.
 The benefits aren’t bad, fair number of church ladies to play with, the security chief owns a strip club.
 The club is the drop for drugs and a source of women they don’t need to pray with before they fuck.

 The church is also a money launderer for drug dealers.
 The Society says the rake is substantial.
 The church takes no off-the-top percentage, it floats the cash through its bank account in the form of support for youth and foreign missions.”